-If you would like to switch from our plan to: This is what you should do: • Original Medicare without a separate Medicare prescription drug plan Send us a written request to disenroll.
-Contact customer service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
+If you would like to switch from This is what you should do: our plan to: Original Medicare without a Send us a written request to disenroll.
+Contact separate Medicare prescription customer service if you need more information on how to do this (phone numbers are printed on the drug plan back cover of this booklet).
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY user should call 1-877-486-2048. • You will be disenrolled from Presbyterian Senior Care Plan 1 (HMO) when your coverage in Original Medicare begins.
+TTY users should call 1-877-486-2048.
+You will be disenrolled from Presbyterian MediCare PPO Plan 1 when your coverage in Original Medicare begins.